Biggest Copywriting Myths Revealed, Part 2

 And while, yes, many of AWAI’s success stories happen to be Circle of Success members or have attended Bootcamp or participated in live Certification programs … their successes are not because they spent a lot of money.

 It’s because they had a goal, a clear plan, and made an investment that would help them be successful.

 There are thousands of free articles on the AWAI website.
-Plus, there are several free Inside AWAI webinars.
-And, loads of successful AWAI members on the forums and AWAI Facebook groups who are more than happy to help you get started.
+Plus, there are dozens of free Inside AWAI webinars.
+And, loads of successful AWAI members on AWAI's Facebook and LinkedIn groups who are more than happy to help you get started.

 We’ve even built a free job board — DirectResponseJobs.com — to help members connect with clients looking for writers.

 None of that requires you to spend a penny.